 If you opt in to the Family Network feature, Living DNA puts you in contact with your DNA matches so you can connect with relatives.

-Gathering your sample requires a quick saliva swab which doesn’t take long at all.
-Your results take 6 to 8 weeks and you get an email to notify you when they’re ready.
+Gathering your sample requires a quick cheek swab, which doesn’t take long at all.
+Your results take 6 to 8 weeks, and you get an email to notify you when they’re ready.

 Get Deeper Ancestry Insights With Living DNA!

-4. FamilyTreeDNA – Best For Ancestry Insights From Ancient Times
+4. FamilyTreeDNA – Best Alternative for Maternal & Paternal Ancestry

 It traces your ancestry all the way back to ancient times to see which ancient European groups you share your DNA with.
-This includes bronze-age invaders, early farmers, and neothilic hunters and gatherers.
+This includes Bronze Age invaders, early farmers, and Neolithic hunters and gatherers.
 It tells you the percentage of DNA you share with each group, plus gives you an insight into how they behaved and lived.

-Either of the mtDNA and YDNA tests gives you deep insights about your mother’s and father’s ancestry.
+Either of the mtDNA and YDNA tests gives you deep insights into your mother’s and father’s ancestry.
 They trace your haplogroups all over the world and follow their migration lines.

 The family finder searches for genetic matches from the database, which you can sort and categorize into paternal or maternal sides.
 And if you pick the YDNA test, you can trace the origins of your surname.